EXTREMEGABEL/silk-guardian/README.md

 # silk-guardian

-This Version of silk guardian is modified to simply shutdown the system if a specific usb device was removed
+This Version of silk guardian is modified to simply shutdown the system if a specific usb device was removed To use Simply add the USB device ID (obtainable via lsusb) to config.h

 Silk Guardian is an anti-forensic LKM kill-switch that waits for a change on your usb ports and then wipes your ram, deletes precious files, and turns off your computer.